ccy7701/pf-visualiser/docs/spec-history.md

 * monthly inputs shall be saved and reloaded from persistent storage
 * chart values must be reproducible from stored monthly history records
 * Variance Analysis consumes History month records as its actual-values source of truth
-* category definitions are fixed to the current category set below for this module spec
+* category definitions come from the shared category catalog, with the documented category set used as fallback metadata

 Expense categories: